Wire Transfer PDF Invoice Passes DLP Gateway with Full Email Authentication

 Defense EvasionTrusted RelationshipT1199Aged domain with established reputation

-Email Attack of the Day is a daily series from IRONSCALES spotlighting real phishing attacks caught by Adaptive AI and our community of 30,000+ security professionals.
-Each post breaks down one attack — what it looked like, why it worked, and what you can do about it.
+Email Attack of the Day is a daily series from IRONSCALES spotlighting real phishing attacks caught by Adaptive AI and our community of 35,000+ security professionals.
+Each post breaks down a real attack.
+What it looked like, why it worked, and what to do about it.

 Explore More Articles